 One mistake many outdoor growers make is taking their clones outside too early.
 Another common mistake is using too big pots.
-Ideally, you won’t move your clones outside until they’re strong, hardy, and about four feet tall.
+Ideally, you won’t move your clones outside until they’re strong, hardy, and about over two feet tall.

 Outdoor Growing Mediums

 A significant part of having the best outdoor grow setup for cannabis is the growing media you use for your plant.
 You can grow outdoor cannabis directly in the ground, with a hydroponic setup, or in a growing pot and soil.
 Growing weed in soil is easier and more affordable, but using hydroponics can produce plants that grow faster.